deumanma/ai-case-study/ReadMe.md

 **ML Trends and Innovation in the last 5 years**

 Focusing on the field of ML some of the major innovations in the last 5 years include: the discovery of transformer architecture that allowed for faster parallel training of neural networks on sequential data in 2017, a team a Google Brain is credited with the discovery.
-Although this built on work in the field of NLP started in the 1990s started by Elman network.[^8]
+Although this built on work in the field of NLP started in the 1990s started by Elman network.<sup>8</sup>

 No-Code ML, now developers do not have to model, design, collect and label data, train the model and re-test models there are pre built models and algorithms that developers can use to move faster with no coding required.
 Simple drag and drop user interfaces it makes data science and machine learning more accessible to smaller companies and teams that don’t have the resources to staff a full data science team.

 TinyML uses smaller scale applications for a more narrowed scope in the data and algorithms they are using to create more targeted results.
 This reduces the need for large power consumption on servers, lower latency in results.
 They use IoT devices and TinyML algorithm to track and make predictions and a narrower set of collected data.
 For example instead of searching the entire internet it would be focused only on data about birds.
-These applications are used in healthcare, agriculture, and industrial settings. [^9]
+These applications are used in healthcare, agriculture, and industrial settings.<sup>9</sup>

 **What are the other major companies in this field?**

 There are several big companies that are in the ML, NLP, and AI field that offer similar services to Hugging Face.
 While some do offer open source libraries.
 Confluent platform offers open source built around Apache Kafka, but they have their own community license agreement that excludes it from the Open Source Initiative license approval.
-Even though you can freely download, modify, and redistribute code due to its specific community license it’s not strictly considered open source. [^10]
+Even though you can freely download, modify, and redistribute code due to its specific community license it’s not strictly considered open source.<sup>10</sup>

 Databricks is another major company in the ML and data engineering field.
-Databricks has Apache Spark, Delta Lake, Unity Catalog, End to end MLOps, and Delta Sharing available as open-source. [^11]
+Databricks has Apache Spark, Delta Lake, Unity Catalog, End to end MLOps, and Delta Sharing available as open-source.<sup>11</sup>

 MongoDB is a source-available cross platform document oriented database program.
 Under the MongoDB company is their open-source ML platform MindsDB.
-They only allow small scale testing until you have to pay as you go for the pro membership. [^12]
+They only allow small scale testing until you have to pay as you go for the pro membership.<sup>12</sup>

 ## Results